-A consultant trainer/educational supervisor will be identified for each participant in the programme.
+A consultant trainer/educational supervisor has been identified for each approved post.
 He/she will be responsible for ensuring that the educational potential of the post is translated into effective training which is being fully utilized.
-Only departments approved for Training by the Royal College of Physicians of Ireland and its constituent training bodies will be used.

-The training objectives to be secured should be agreed between each trainee and trainer at the commencement of each posting in the form of a written training plan.
+The training objectives to be secured should be agreed between trainee and a lead trainer at the commencement of each posting in the form of a written training plan.
 The trainer will be available throughout, as necessary, to supervise the training process.
-In each year trainees undergo a formal review by an appropriate panel.
-The panel will review in detail the training record, will explore with the trainee the range of experience and depth of understanding which has been achieved and consider individual trainer's reports.
-An opportunity is also given to the trainee to comment on the training being provided; identifying in confidence any deficiencies in relation to a particular post.